Design Prototypes: a GDS learning platform built on Rails

 The brief was for a learning platform: hands-on courses that would help service designers, interaction designers, and researchers create accessible, high-performance prototypes.
 Not theory.
 Practice.
 Real prototypes with the GOV.UK Frontend, real journeys, real data handling.

-The learning journey
+Three-step learning journey

+The platform guides learners through: enroll in a course, build and test with real-world examples, then earn a certificate of completion.
+Content is tailored to service designers, interaction designers, and researchers at different experience levels.
 Courses include the free Introduction to GDS Prototyping for beginners, plus paid options for those ready to go deeper.
-The approach is hands-on from the start: create real prototypes with a step-by-step implementation of the GDS Front End library, styled with GOV.UK CSS.
-Learners understand the complete lifecycle: design, user testing, iteration, and preparation for assessment.
+Hands-on from the start: create real prototypes with the GDS Front End library, styled with GOV.UK CSS.

 The blog as curriculum

+The blog is not filler.
+It displays design histories and case studies from UK Government departments: the kind of work the courses prepare learners for.
+Posts cover macro interactions, progressive disclosure, postcode search, and design histories as a practice.
 This content grounds the courses in real outcomes.
 Learners see what the skills produce.
 They read the reasoning behind design decisions, not just the mechanics.

 Why Figma isn’t enough